onetwopunch/sham/README.md

 ## Usage

 ```
-$ ./sham --help
+$ sham --help
-Usage of ./sham:
+Usage of sham:
   -combine string
     	The shards to combine to get the secret separated by commas
   -k int